 Effectiveness of the Board

-For more information relating to the Group Board Evaluation undertaken and the actions identified refer to the Annual Report and Accounts.
+More information relating to Board effectiveness, including time commitment, induction and ongoing training, and details of the latest Board Evaluation undertaken and the actions identified can be found in the latest Annual Report and Accounts.